Quick answer

 How do I get a SIM card at the airport?

 There are vendor stands for MTS, Telenor, and A1 in the arrivals hall.
-A prepaid SIM with data costs around 500-1000 RSD.
+Prepaid SIM prices are set by the operators and change regularly, so check at the stand.
 You will need your passport.

 Is there a train from Belgrade airport to the city?